cdanis/tunnelencabulator/README.md

 * Python 3.6+ (uses only standard libraries)
 * On Linux, `/usr/sbin/capsh` (part of Debian's base install)
 * On MacOS, `socat` installed somewhere

+### Usage

+Just run `tunnelencabulator.py`.

+You can get SSH tunnels to non-CDN services (gerrit, icinga, etc) with `-s`.
+If you need to debug the SSH connection, `--ssh-args=-v`.

+Normally tunnelencabulator stays in the foreground, and cleans up after itself when you press Ctrl-C.
+If you'd rather the opposite, pass `-f`.
+Then `--undo` when you're done.

+Normally tunnelencabulator consults GeoDNS to see what datacenter your traffic would go to, and then routes to some other datacenter.
+If you want to pick a specific one, provide it as an argument to `-d`.

 ## Acknowledgments